Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-"Search Terms" are keywords and phrases (not a whole sentence) that describe your topic.
-Below are examples of ways you can use search terms to find sources:
+"Search Terms" are keywords and phrases that describe your topic.

 - "war of the worlds" wells

-- Title in "quotation marks" followed by author's last name.
+- Title of the work in "quotation marks" followed by author's last name.

 - Enclosing words that go together in quotation marks helps with phrase searching.

 - "war of the worlds" and wells and imperial*

 - Title of the work plus author's last name and topic keyword

 - The keyword truncated by the asterisk* picks up all forms of the word (imperialist, imperialism).